 This is how to make an idol.
 Can it treat you like a shepherd could?
 Can it speak or move?
 Of course not.
 Could it look after you in troubled times?
 Of course not.
 This is the point of our Father asking these questions.

-In my opinion it’s a downright shame that He has to ask these questions to begin with but then, we’re a bunch of despicable, contemptable, rotten-to-the-core human beings who will do most anything for one miniscule moment of pleasure.
+In my opinion, it’s a downright shame that He has to ask these questions to begin with but then, we’re a bunch of despicable, contemptable, rotten-to-the-core human beings who will do most anything for one minuscule moment of pleasure.

 Isaiah 40:20 He that is so impoverished that he hath no oblation chooseth a tree that will not rot; he seeketh unto him a cunning workman to prepare a graven image, that shall not be moved.